sebsebmc/starlink-coverage/README.md

 In the end for plotting, if we used the cell vertices as plotting locations we would cover the whole globe and not oversample at the poles or undersample at the equator.

+## S2, more like 2 slow...
+An H3 approach
+So S2 was just being way to slow to return cells for a given covering.
+(90s to simulate one timestep) Now I have to make some guesses about projections for H3 and but it is ~4.5 times faster to simulate a timestep than S2 (now takes 20 seconds on my machine).
+I'm gonna proceed with the H3 approach for now.

 ## Used constants